-Polyoxometalates, a vast class of anionic, molecular metal oxides,^{1,2} offer a wealth of catalytic 3-5, magnetic^{6,7} and electro-optical7-10 properties suitable for exploitation in materials.
-Amongst the most important are their ability to act as stable, multi-electron acceptors (up to 24 electrons in the solid state11) with structures and properties that can be tailored for specific demands on the molecular level - for example by connection of organic moieties^{12-15} or inclusion of almost any heterometal.16 Coupled with their facility for rapid electron transfer, this makes them an excellent basis for electrochemical energy storage in batteries and supercapacitors,^{17-20} as demonstrated by use of $[PMo{12}O{40}]^{3-}$ and $[PW{12}O{40}]^{3-}$ as cathode materials for lithium ion batteries.20 However, the direct use of POMs in both these and other devices is restricted by high solubility and low conductivity as they are typically salts with negligible conductivity.21 and optical properties, including charge storage,^{22,23} can complement those of the POM and there is a growing interest in composite materials that introduce other functional components (metal oxides, metal nanoparticles) to CPs, resulting in enhanced, emergent properties.^{24-26} Polypyrrole (PPy) is the most widely studied CP due to its combination of facile synthesis and device construction by electropolymerisation, with high electrical conductivity, high energy storage capacity, high stability and biocompatibility.27 POMs have been incorporated into PPy by noncovalent inclusion in the cationic PPy matrix, producing materials with enhanced properties for energy storage,28-30 and catalysis and sensing applications.31-34 However, POM loadings are restricted by the level of positive charge on the PPy and the anions can be vulnerable to leaching, particularly upon redox cycling.
-Loading and stability could be increased by covalent linkage,12 and the increased control over spatial relationships and electronic coupling provided by covalent materials is expected to provide enhanced and novel properties.
-In supercapacitors specifically, performance may be enhanced by covalently "wiring" charge storage components together at the molecular level so as to maximize the electron-transfer activity within the material and to the external circuit.
-Yet, there are relatively few prior examples of POMs covalently connected to polymers,^{12,35-37} and to our knowledge none involving PPy or other common CPs (e.g. polythiophenes, polyaniline) that can be grown by electropolymerization.
+Polyoxometalates, a vast class of anionic, molecular metal oxides, 1,2 offer a wealth of catalytic, $^{3-5}$ magnetic, 6,7 and electro-optical $^{7-10}$ properties suitable for exploitation in materials.
+Among the most important is their ability to act as stable, multielectron acceptors (up to 24 electrons in the solid state 11) with structures and properties that can be tailored for specific demands at the molecular level, e.g., by connection of organic moieties $^{12-15}$ or inclusion of almost any heterometal.
+Coupled with their facility for rapid electron transfer, this makes them an excellent basis for electrochemical energy storage in batteries and supercapacitors, $^{17-20}$ as demonstrated by the use of $[{\rm PMo}{12}{\rm O}{40}]^{3-}$ and $[{\rm PW}{12}{\rm O}{40}]^{3-}$ as cathode materials for lithium-ion batteries.
+However, the direct use of POMs in both these and other devices is restricted by high solubility and low conductivity as they are typically salts with negligible conductivity.

+Interfacing of POMs with devices can be achieved by electrically "wiring" the POM to conductive substrates, such as conductive polymers (CPs).
+These are an attractive choice as their electronic and optical properties, including charge storage, ^{22,23} can complement those of the POM and there is a growing interest in composite materials that introduce other functional components (metal oxides, metal nanoparticles) to CPs, resulting in enhanced, emergent properties. ^{24-26} Polypyrrole (PPy) is the most widely studied CP due to its combination of facile synthesis and device construction by electropolymerization, with high electrical conductivity, high energy storage capacity, high stability, and biocompatibility.
+POMs have been incorporated into PPy by noncovalent inclusion in the cationic PPy matrix, producing materials with enhanced properties for energy storage^{28-30} as well as catalysis and sensing applications.^{31-34} However, POM loadings are restricted by the level of positive charge on the PPy and the anions can be vulnerable to leaching, particularly upon redox cycling.
+Loading and stability could be increased by covalent linkage, 12 and the increased control over spatial relationships and electronic coupling provided by covalent materials is expected to provide enhanced and novel properties.
+In supercapacitors specifically, performance may be enhanced by covalently wiring charge storage components together at the molecular level so as to maximize the electron-transfer activity within the material and to the external circuit.
+Yet, there are relatively few examples of POMs covalently connected to polymers $^{12,35-37}$ and, to our knowledge, none involving PPy or other common CPs (e.g., polythiophenes, polyaniline) that can be grown by electropolymerization.